standard-for-public-code/standard-for-public-code/criteria/use-continuous-integration.md

 * Source code test and documentation coverage SHOULD be monitored.
 * Testing [policy](../glossary.md#policy) and documentation for consistency with the source and vice versa is OPTIONAL.
 * Testing policy and documentation for style and broken links is OPTIONAL.
-* Testing the code by using examples in the documentation is OPTIONAL.
+* Testing the software by using examples in the documentation is OPTIONAL.

 ## How to test

 * Confirm that there are tests present.
-* Confirm that code coverage tools check that coverage is at 100% of the code.
+* Confirm that source code coverage tools check that coverage is at 100% of the source code.
 * Confirm that contributions are only admitted into the codebase after all of the tests are passed.
 * Confirm that contribution guidelines explain how to structure contributions.
 * Confirm that there are contributions from within the last three months.
 * Check that test results are viewable.
-* Check if code coverage data is published.
+* Check if source code coverage data is published.

 ## Public policy makers: what you need to do

 * Involve managers as well as developers and designers as early in the process as possible and keep them engaged throughout development of your policy.
 * Make sure there are also automated tests set up for policy documentation.
 * Fix policy documentation promptly if it fails a test.
-* Make sure the code reflects any changes to the policy (see [Maintain version control](maintain-version-control.md)).
+* Make sure the source code reflects any changes to the policy (see [Maintain version control](maintain-version-control.md)).

 ## Managers: what you need to do